-There are some who recommend one egg for every half cup of dairy, but I've found that using that ratio produces of quiche that doesn't hold it's shape as well and has a much softer, almost runny texture.
+There are some who recommend one egg for every half cup of dairy, but I've found that using that ratio produces a quiche that doesn't hold its shape as well and has a much softer, almost runny texture.

 It's a personal preference of mine to use less dairy and more eggs.